oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 11. Drag your private key file to the dialog box, and click **Upload**.

-    Your file is uploaded to your home directory.
+    Your private key file is uploaded to your home directory.

 12. To close the **File Transfers** dialog box, click **Hide**.